Zavy86/WikiDocs/helpers/easymde-2.18.0/README.md

     tabSize: 4,
     toolbar: false,
     toolbarTips: false,
+    toolbarButtonClassPrefix: "mde",
 });
 ```

 ### Toolbar icons

 Below are the built-in toolbar icons (only some of which are enabled by default), which can be reorganized however you like.
-"Name" is the name of the icon, referenced in the JS.
+"Name" is the name of the icon, referenced in the JavaScript.
 "Action" is either a function or a URL to open.
 "Class" is the class given to the icon.
 "Tooltip" is the small tooltip that appears via the `title=""` attribute.
 Note that shortcut hints are added automatically and reflect the specified action if it has a key bind assigned to it (i.e. with the value of `action` set to `bold` and that of `tooltip` set to `Bold`, the final text the user will see would be "Bold (Ctrl-B)").

 Additionally, you can add a separator between any icons by adding `"|"` to the toolbar array.